-If the use is divided between other use and activity generating income from virtual currency, you can get a proportionate deduction.
-This could be a deduction for expenses related to a broadband that you pay for and that is used both privately and for trading virtual currency.
-If the use linked to trading virtual currency is a quarter of the total usage, you’ll be able to deduct a quarter of the expenses.
+If the use is divided between other use and activity generating income from virtual assets, you can get a proportionate deduction.
+This could be a deduction for expenses related to a broadband that you pay for and that is used both privately and for trading virtual assets.
+If the use linked to trading virtual assets is a quarter of the total usage, you’ll be able to deduct a quarter of the expenses.

 How to enter this in your tax return:

-Other expenses can be entered in the field “Securities management” on the card “Management costs”.
+Other expenses can be entered in the field “Management costs for virtual assets / cryptocurrency”.

 If you have been scammed, the loss may be deducted if you can provide documentation or substantiate that the investment is finally deemed to be lost.
 This means that you must have tried to recover all or part of your investment.